yeoman/generator-mobile/README.md

 A lot of the time we end up testing what an app looks like or how it behaves after we've created a version for desktop, hacking away at our breakpoints until they look good.
 Instead, wouldn't it be better if you had a real-time view of what your page looks like on all your devices *while* you code?
 You can thanks to some small changes in configuration you can make to `connect` (which we do for you as a part of this generator).

 With it setup in your Gruntfile, change `hostname` > `localhost` to `0.0.0.0`.
-Run `grunt server` on a specific port.
+Run `grunt serve` on a specific port.
 Perhaps `localhost:9000`, then open up `ifconfig | grep inet` and search for `inet` to discover your computer's IP address (e.g `192.16.23.149`).
 You can now open up your IP followed by the port number on any device (e.g `192.16.23.149:9000`) and get LiveReload working any time you make a change to your source.

 ![alt text](http://i.imgur.com/lypd4xQ.gif "Live Reload Example")